sittercity/sprig/README.md

 Has the `model` property, the name of another Sprig model.

-Uses the `column` property to define the related column name.
-For instance, if you have a `users.id` primary key and a `blog_posts.user_id` field, then the `column` value for `blog_post->user` wouldbe `user_id`.

 #### Sprig_Field_ManyToMany

 A reference to another model by a pivot table that contains the both primary keys.
+Represented by a list of checkbox inputs.

 Has the `model` property, the name of another Sprig model.